 How long does a new garage door last?

 The life expectancy of garage doors varies depending on the materials used to make them.
 The following are some general guidelines that should give you an idea:

 Metal carports can last up to 25 or 30 years

 However, you may be able to squeeze a few more years out of your garage door if you take special care of it.
 For instance, avoid hitting the garage door with your car and keep it well-oiled to open and close smoothly without any effort on your part.

 How can I maintain my new garage door?

 Your garage door is a significant investment that needs proper maintenance to maximize its shelf life.
 This means that you must keep the area around it clear of debris and dirt at all times.
 You can also add weather stripping on both sides of your door to prevent drafts from coming inside while keeping insects outside where they belong!
 Don’t forget about oiling the hinges and other moving parts (including the opener) at least once a year to ensure that they operate properly.
 Lastly, you can find a local garage door company for continuous maintenance to avoid garage door replacement costs.

 Come to Hung Rite Garage!

 Whether you are looking to install a new garage door, repair your existing door, or maintain your current one, our technicians can help!
 With over 36 years of experience under our belt, we have seen it all and can guarantee satisfaction from the end result.
-Please send us an email or give us a call for a reliable garage door replacement in Phoenix, AZ.
+Please send us an email or give us a call for a reliable garage door replacement.